dhall-lang/dhall-lang/standard/binary.md

 ### Records

-Decode a CBOR list beginning with a `7` as a record type:
+Decode a CBOR array beginning with a `7` as a record type:

     decode-1.0(T₁) = T₀   …